tauri-apps/tauri-docs/docs/guides/features/system-tray.md

 ### Preventing the App from Closing

-By default, tauri closes the application when the last window is closed.
-We can simply call `api.prevent_close()` to prevent this.
+By default, Tauri closes the application when the last window is closed.
+You can simply call `api.prevent_close()` to prevent this.

 Depending of your need you can use one of the two following exemples: